hazelcast/hazelcast-simulator/README.md

 export STABILIZER_HOME=~/hazelcast-stabilizer-0.3-SNAPSHOT
 PATH=$STABILIZER_HOME/bin:$PATH

-Create your test working directory, e.g.
+Create your tests working directory, e.g.

 mkdir ~/tests

 Copy the STABILIZER_HOME/conf/stabilizer.properties to the tests directory.
-Make the changes required.
-The main things that need to be configured are:
+And make the changes required.
+In case of EC2, you only need to make the following changes:

 ```
-CLOUD_PROVIDER=aws-ec2
 CLOUD_IDENTITY=<your-aws-access-key>
 CLOUD_CREDENTIAL=<your-aws-secret-key>
 USER=yourusername
-SECURITY_GROUP=open
 ```

 The yourusername should be the name of your user (run whoami).

-The SECURITY_GROUP needs to point to an existing Security Group. make sure that port 22, 9000 are open.
-Also make sure that port 5701..5801 are open so that the HZ members can communicate with each other.
+This will be automated.

 #### SSH Install: Important